djeada/Databases-Notes/notes/06_distributed_databases/01_distributed_database_systems.md

 Google Spanner is a globally distributed database that provides strong consistency and supports distributed transactions across data centers worldwide.

-One of its key innovations is the **TrueTime API**, which uses a combination of GPS and atomic clocks to provide a globally synchronized clock.
+One of its innovations is the **TrueTime API**, which uses a combination of GPS and atomic clocks to provide a globally synchronized clock.
 This allows Spanner to order transactions consistently, ensuring that all nodes agree on the sequence of events.

 For instance, in a global financial system where accurate transaction ordering is critical, Spanner ensures that if someone transfers money from one account to another, the database reflects the change consistently across all locations.